How to Analyse Consumer Behaviour

 Android or iOS, online or traditional shopping, luxury or necessity commodities?
 Every consumer has different opinions on purchasing products.

 Before diving into the deep end of consumer behaviour analysis, it is important to understand its meaning.
-Consumer behaviour analysis is the study of how people make purchase decisions with regard to a product, service or organisation.
+Consumer behaviour analysis is the study of how people make purchase decisions regarding a product, service or organisation.
 Studying consumer behaviour would allow you to answer several questions, such as:

 - How consumers feel about alternatives to their preferred brands;